David Saltzberg

-David Paul Saltzberg is an experimental particle physicist and a professor at the University of California, Los Angeles, who is known for his science consultancy work on various television shows and films, such as The Big Bang Theory, Manhattan and Oppenheimer.
+David Paul Saltzberg is an experimental particle physicist and a professor at the University of California, Los Angeles, who is known for his science consultancy work on various television shows and films, such as The Big Bang Theory, Young Sheldon, Manhattan and Oppenheimer.
 His research involves high-energy collider physics and the radio detection of cosmic neutrinos, and in 2018, he was inducted as a fellow of the American Physical Society.

-Early life and career
+Early life, family and education

-Saltzberg earned a bachelor's degree in physics in 1989 from Princeton University and a Ph.D. in physics from the University of Chicago in 1994.
-From 1995 to 1997, he worked at CERN in Switzerland.
+Saltzberg earned a bachelor's degree in physics in 1989 from Princeton University.
+He earned his Ph.D. in physics from the University of Chicago in 1994.

+Career

+From 1995 to 1997, Saltzberg worked at CERN in Switzerland.

-Saltzberg served as the chair of the UCLA physics and astronomy department from 2018 to 2022.
+He served as the chair of the UCLA physics and astronomy department from 2018 to 2022.

 Scientific consultancy

 Saltzberg was a technical director for the CBS comedy The Big Bang Theory.
 In addition to reviewing and correcting scripts with technical errors, Saltzberg added complex formulas to whiteboards on set.
 He also arranged for established scientists to visit the set of The Big Bang Theory through his "Geek of the Week" program.
 Saltzberg also served as a science consultant on the WGN America series Manhattan, and the 2023 film Oppenheimer.

 In the final scene of The Big Bang Theory's prequel series, Young Sheldon, Saltzberg made a guest appearance as a physics professor.